samply/blaze/docs/performance/cql.md

 ¹ Number of Patients, ² Total Number of Resources, ³ Number of Observations

 The creation of the datasets is described in the [Synthea section](./synthea/README.md).
 The disc size is measured after full manual compaction of the database.
+The actual disc size will be up to 50% higher, depending on the state of compaction which happens regularly in the background.

 ## Metric

 The metric analyzed here are the number of patients a system can process per second.
-It was chosen because the CQl evaluation performance depends heavily on the number of patients available in Blaze.
+It was chosen because the CQL evaluation performance depends heavily on the number of patients available in Blaze.
 The datasets contain either 100 k or 1 million patients in order to represent two relevant sizes from where an interpolation or extrapolation towards the target size should be possible.
-The metric patients per second itself is idenpendend from the actual number of patients and so can be used to compare the two sizes analysed here.
+The metric patients per second itself is independent from the actual number of patients and can therefore be used to compare the two population sizes analysed here.

 With a given patients per second value, its always possible to calculate the to be expected CQL evaluation duration by dividing the target systems number of patients by that number.
 So for example, if the metric is 100 k patients/s Blaze will need 1 second if it contains 100 k patients and 5 seconds if it contains 500 k patients.